shreifelagamy/laravel-service-modules/README.md

 ## Customization

 You can control the directory name for generated services through the config file.
 This allows you to customize where your service modules are created within your Laravel application.

+## TODO

+We're constantly working to improve this package.
+Here are some features we're planning to add in the future:

+1. Support auto-creating PHPDoc for facades to include method definitions.
+2. Add more customization options for DTOs.

+Stay tuned for these upcoming enhancements!

 ## License